svandragt/silverstripe-svdrequirements/README.md

 homepage_controller.js
 ```

-## SvdRequirementsExtension
+## Quick access to theme folder

-This optional extension (enabled by default) adds a shortcut to the theme folder by setting a `$theme_dir` property to the Page_controller which you can access through `$this->theme_dir` - which would return 'themes/simple' for example.
+This optional SvdRequirementsExtension (enabled by default) adds a shortcut to the theme folder by setting a `$theme_dir` property to the Page_controller which you can access through `$this->theme_dir` - which would return 'themes/simple' for example.

 You can convert the simple theme to use requirements in 2 steps: